openshift/vertical-pod-autoscaler-operator/README.md

 ```

 The Vertical Pod Autoscaler Operator is designed to be deployed on
-OpenShift by the [Cluster Version Operator][CVO], but it's possible to
+OpenShift by the [Operator Lifecycle Manager][OLM], but it's possible to
 run it directly on any vanilla Kubernetes cluster.
 To do so, apply the manifests in the `install/deploy` directory:
 `kubectl apply -f ./install/deploy`